Environmental issues in Wyoming: Proposed removal from ESA

 The Gray wolf in Wyoming is on the verge of being removed from the Endangered Species Act.
 Removal has been approved by the U.S. Fish and Wildlife Service, Secretary of the Interior Ken Salazar and Wyoming Game and Fish.
 The wolf management plan that has been agreed upon by all parties requires a minimum of 100 wolves including ten breeding pairs in Wyoming.
 Currently there are 1650 wolves and 110 breeding pairs in Wyoming Idaho and Montana.
 Wolf numbers have exceeded recovery goals for the past 11 years.
 U.S. Fish and Wildlife will continue to collaborate with Wyoming Game and Fish following delisting from the ESA.
-Delisting will also allow Wyoming to implement a wolf trophy hunting season for wolves outside Yellowstone National Park.
+Delisting will also allow Wyoming to implement a trophy hunting season for wolves outside Yellowstone National Park.
 Tactics used during the removal process have been highly political.
 The Casper Star Tribune reported that Wyoming Senator John Barrasso placed a hold on a senate vote on the nomination of Daniel Ashe as the U.S. Fish and Wildlife Director.
 Barrasso lifted the hold following a commitment from Secretary of Interior Ken Salazar to "aggressively pursue a solution" to the wolf delisting dispute.